Trading Football on a Betting Exchange

 It’s a simple theory.
 You back high, and lay low (our laying info page gives you an example of how laying a bet works).
 Unfortunately in practise, it’s not quite that simple.

-In the build up to a football match the market can fluctuate one way and then the other, in some instances it can pretty much stay where it is.
+In the build up to a football match the market can fluctuate one way and then the other.
+While in some instances it can pretty much stay where it is.
 If you can calculate or read which way the market is set to go, you can make some money from this.

 For example, Liverpool are at home to Arsenal in the Premier League and Liverpool’s odds (in the match winner market) are 2.00 (Even Money).
 The chances are that the odds might go in to 1.98 and drift out to 2.02 in the 30 minutes to an hour or so before kick-off.

 If you can predict which way the market is going to go, then you can back at 2.02, and lay it at 1.98.
 Doing this with – say for example – £100.00, you can make around 1-2% profit on all three market outcomes (Home Win/Draw/Away Win).
-That doesn’t sound a lot of profit, but if you are doing that all the time, it would soon mount up.
+That doesn’t sound a lot of profit, but if you are doing that all the time, it soon mounts up.

-You can use different markets for this sort of trading.
-I find the Match Winner market and the Over/Under 2.5 Goals market are good for this sort of trading.
 Learning which way the market is going to move is another thing thought, that comes with a mixture of watching the market, learning to read it, and sometimes a simple hunch.

 If you are doing this with a betting bank of £1000.00, it could be £10.00 to £20.00 a match that you are making.
 You can decide for yourself the size of your betting bank, the choice is yours.
 I find that if I aim for 1% of betting bank profit a day, it is achievable without taking too many risks.